Apply for We The People Textbooks & Curriculum

 • Look at the different types of Textbooks HERE.

 • By submitting this application, I understand that We the People is a classroom-based program and not a student sign-up activity.
-If selected to receive textbooks and materials, I commit to implementing the curriculum with my students during the upcoming school year.
+If selected to receive textbooks and materials, I commit to implementing the curriculum to the best of my ability as I see fit during the upcoming school year.

 I also understand that participation in the state We the People competition is an essential component of the program for middle and high school classrooms.
 As part of implementing the program, I commit to preparing my students for and attending the next state competition (typically held in February for high school, grades 9–12, and March for junior high, grades 7–8).